Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Summary Conclusions

-Methodology used in this work provides new means of finding coherent kinematic structures associated with extended shocks and inflows.
-Although the sample size we presented is limited, our findings suggest that extended shocks can be the predominant mechanism driving inflows to the inner $\sim$100--150\,pc of galaxies.
-Expanding this study with a larger sample size could not only strengthen the statistical significance of our findings but also potentially uncover stronger correlations between the presence of extended shocks and the characteristics of the galaxies such as the nuclear emission types, stellar masses, and distinct central stellar structures.
+Methodology used in this work provides new means of finding coherent kinematic structures associated with extended shocks -- a mechanism which could be the predominant driver of inflows to the inner $\sim$100--150\,pc of galaxies.
+Although the sample size we presented is limited, this work offers a tailored strategy to characterise extended shocks over a broad range of galaxy types.
+Expanding this study to a larger sample size could strengthen the statistical significance of our findings by potentially uncovering stronger correlations between the presence of extended shocks and the characteristics of the galaxies such as the nuclear emission types, stellar masses, and distinct central stellar structures.

 The main work for this paper was completed in close collaboration with \textit{\textbf{Dr. Peter Erwin}}, whose untimely passing is deeply mourned.
 Peter’s sharp insight, kindness, and dedication to understanding galaxies shaped both this work and those who worked alongside him.
 He provided the data and decompositions that form the foundation of this paper, but his influence went far beyond that -- through his careful feedback, patience, and genuine curiosity.
 His enthusiasm for astronomy and his generosity with his time and knowledge will always be remembered.
 This paper stands as a small reflection of his lasting impact on our work.